Power-Components/powergrid-doc/docs/get-started/rendering-a-powergrid-table.md

 ## Multiple Components Per Page

-To display more than one PowerGrid component you must first set a unique `TableName` to each component.
+To render more than one PowerGrid component on the same page, you must first assign a unique `TableName` to each component.
 Read more about [configuring table name](/table-component/component-configuration.html#table-name).

-In order to have pagination on each component, you may also need to configure an unique "page=" parameter for each component.
-Read more about [configuring Page Parameter](/pagination.html#url-page-parameter).
+Furthermore, if you have pagination enabled, you might have to configure de "?page=" parameter for each component.
+Learn more about the [URL Page Parameter](/table-features/pagination.html#url-page-parameter).

 Then, you can just include two `<livewire>` tags as demonstrated below.